Jason Pipkin, MH-CMHC

 Identity Issues: if you’re experiencing dissonance between your current self and your ideal self, I am ready to walk with you on that journey.
 During our time together, I will help you gain clarity on where you are and where you want to go.

-My training as a clinical intern uses a model called “Internal Family Systems.”
+I often rely on a clinical modality called “Internal Family Systems.”
 IFS is a highly effective therapeutic model that fosters knowledge and acceptance of all your diverse internal “parts.”
 As strong emotions emerge in therapy, we will work to locate them in your body, and eventually introduce all your parts to the sturdy leadership of your core self.
 In addition to IFS, I utilize existential and person-centered theories, mindfulness practices, attachment theory, and polyvagal exercises.
 I’ve been influenced by therapists and thinkers including Carl Rogers, Irvin Yalom, Esther Perel, Julia Cameron, and Susan Cain.
 And I wept like a tiny baby at the Mr. Rogers documentary, “Won’t You Be My Neighbor?”

 MY TRAINING

-I am a clinical intern operating under the supervision of Cadey Phipps (TN license number 1348).
-I am currently working to complete a Master’s degree in Clinical Mental Health Counseling from Walden University.
-My coursework has covered theory, ethics, multicultural issues, trauma, psychopharmacology, addictions counseling, and more.
+I completed my Master’s in Clinical Mental Health Counseling at Walden University in 2025.
+My coursework covered theory, ethics, multicultural issues, trauma, psychopharmacology, addictions counseling, and more.
 I have also earned a certification in Religious Trauma Studies from the Global Center for Religious Research.
+I’ve also been trained in Somatic EMDR with the Embody Lab.
 My Bachelor of Arts degree in East Asian Studies was completed at the College of William and Mary.
 I am a lifelong learner, and I try to approach each person I meet with openness and gratitude for their unique expertise.

 I am proud to welcome and celebrate clients of any age, ethnicity, race, sexual orientation, gender identity, socioeconomic status, disability status, religion, and neurodivergence.